Tasks and the Task dimension

 - The Financial Report Writer (FRW) treats each task individually.

-To group tasks together, use Task dimension groups. - The Custom Report Writer (CRW) and the Interactive Custom Report Writer (ICRW) can group tasks automatically based on task ID or task name.
+To group tasks together, you can use Task dimension groups. - The Custom Report Writer (CRW) and the Interactive Custom Report Writer (ICRW) can group tasks automatically based on task ID or task name.

 Frequently asked questions